gazebosim/design/gui_interactions.md

 saving can be performed at any time from any mode based on the current state.
 * All entities are editable while in edit mode.

+## Lessons from Gazebo-classic

+* Exiting the model editor is time consuming because we always save a new SDF model.
+If we'll be using the play button as a toggle for edit mode, we can't do the same so we don't hang every time the user unpauses.

+* The different interfaces for visualizing properties during simulation and during editing caused confusion for users.

+* The representation of a model in memory was different according to the simulation mode.
+This meant double the code to be maintained.

 ## Features

 ### User camera controls